Ineos USA, LLC

 3.0 Major Technical or Regulatory Issues

 Four areas of the site could not be remediated due to their proximity to equipment vital to the continued operation of the facility.
 These areas are posted and controlled under the radiation safety program.
 On October 6, 2004, the INEOS site decommissioning license was amended / converted into a long-term source material possession license.
 ODH rules do not allow for license termination under a restricted release.
-INEOS projects that decommissioning will not resume before the year 2019.
+INEOS projects that decommissioning will not resume until a decision to close the plant is made.